 High-res files aren’t the original files from my camera…they’re much better!
-They are full-resolution JPEG files, at the size of the largest print you purchased of that image, that I have technically and artistically enhanced for composition, color or black-and-white toning, contrast and sharpness.
+They are full-resolution JPEG files that I have technically and artistically enhanced for composition, color or black-and-white toning, contrast and sharpness.
 Most final images will also undergo mild retouching such as removal of blemishes and softening of facial lines, before you ever see them.

 My enhancement and retouching choices are usually enough to please my photography clients, but I am happy to provide additional retouching at your request for an added fee.
 I want you to still look like you, but I also want you to feel like your most lovely self!

-If I don’t purchase the high-res files, can I make prints from online images or from scanning my own prints?
+If I don’t purchase the high-res files, can I make prints from the low-res images?

 Secondly, the quality of prints from online images or scanned prints will be much lower than that of the professional prints I can provide, and even the prints you can make from digital negatives.
 Online images have a resolution (pixels per inch) too low for printing and will contain a lovely but visible watermark, and prints you purchase will have a beautifully textured finish that makes them look great but scan poorly.

-So, if you want to print an image in any form, please order the product through me or go ahead and purchase the file!
+So, if you want to print an image in any form, please go ahead and purchase the file!